 ISDN Alerting Operation: Select SEND ALERTING MSG (default), SEND PROGRESS MSG, SEND CONNECT MSG, or DO NOT SEND ALERTING MSG.
 Send alerting msg causes the system to send the ISDN alerting message and supply in-band audible ring progress tones.
 Send progress msg prevents the ISDN alerting message from being sent.
-Instead, it sends the ISDN progress message while supplying in-band audible ring progress description is not do not send progress IE. Send connect msg prevents the ISDN alerting message from being sent.
-Instead, it sends the ISDN progress description is not do not send progress IE. Send connect msg prevents the ISDN alerting message from being sent.
-Instead, it sends the ISDN connect message while supplying in-band audible ring progress tones providing ISDN progress description is not do not send progress IE. Do not send alerting msg prevents any ISDN messages from being sent when an alerting message would normally be sent.
+Instead, it sends the ISDN progress message while supplying in-band audible ring progress tones providing ISDN progress description is not do not send progress IE. Send connect msg prevents the ISDN alerting message from being sent.
+Instead, it sends the ISDN connect message while supplying in-band audible ring progress tones providing ISDN progress description is not do not send progress IE. Do not send audible ring progress tones providing ISDN progress description is not do not send progress IE. Do not send alerting msg prevents any ISDN messages from being sent when an alerting message would normally be sent.
 This creates an abnormal situation.
 Combined with do not send proceeding msg, the near end should resend the setup message and then release the call.
 To help understand the full effect from this selection, the message sent is shown at the bottom of this screen.
 Shown for ISDN digital interfaces only.

 ISDN Progress Description: Select IN-BAND PROGRESS AVAILABLE (default), NOT END-TO-END ISDN, RETURN TO END-TO-END ISDN, or DO NOT SEND PROGRESS IE. This is a code sent in the progress indicator information element of progress messages and alerting messages.
 It also determines which ISDN messages are sent.
 To help understand the full effect from this selection, the message sent is shown at the bottom of this screen.
 Use in-band progress available, not end-to-end ISDN, and return to end-to-end ISDN to indicate there are in-band progress tones.
 On the receiving side, presence of a progress IE indicates to connect the bearer channel to the audio path.
 Use do not send progress IE to indicate there are no in-band progress tones.
+On the receiving side, not connection and there are no in-band progress tones.
 On the receiving side, lack of a progress IE indicates not to connect the bearer channel to the audio path.
-ISDN to indicate so the audio path.
 Shown for ISDN digital interfaces only.

 In-band Tones: Select SUPPLY IN-BAND TONES (default) or DO NOT SUPPLY IN-BAND TONES.
-Supply inband tones permits the system to send tones across the digital interface.
+Supply in-band tones permits the system to send tones across the digital interface.
 This includes dial, busy, reorder, and audible ring progress tones.
 These tones are normally sent by the system when it is the terminating side to a call.
 Do not supply in-band tones prevents the system from supplying in-band tones across the digital interface.
 This is not the normal case for the public network.
 Use this selection to determine the origin of progress tones.
 This selection affects the audio path only, it has no effect on ISDN messages sent by the system.